setms/book/docs/requirements/digest/specification.md

 - **Traceable**.
   Link requirements both backward to their origin and forward to derived requirements and later-stage artifacts, such as code and tests.

+Conceptually, each requirement is one record in a Requirements Development (RD) system.
+**Requirements Development tools** help eliciting requirements and judge whether they're well-written.
+For instance, they can scan for vague an ambiguous words.
+RD tools offer different communication methods for stakeholders and some can convert text to diagrams.